charbj/wiggle/README.md

 ### How can I explore WIGGLE if I don't have any cryoSPARC or cryoDRGN results?
 [Ellen Zhong](https://github.com/zhonge), the main author behind cryoDRGN, has made some pre-computed results available via [Zenodo](https://zenodo.org/record/4355284#.YxiKXNJBy4o).
 Check out her [paper](https://www.nature.com/articles/s41592-020-01049-4) for details.

+### Volume rendering is slow for large boxes (cryoDRGN or cryoSPARC).
+Before rendering many volumes, start in the interactive mode and tune the cropping and downsampling options.
+Rendering whole volumes at the original sampling size is usually not necessary and can be cumbersomely slow.
+To improve speeds try the following:

+In cryoDRGN mode, try down sampling to 128 pixels and then find an appropriate cropping to remove unneccessary empty voxel.

+Likewise, in cryoSPARC mode, first crop the volume to remove empty solvent voxels and then downsample by a factor of ~2.

 ## Screen captures and GUI example
 ### Night and day mode examples of the Wiggle UI
 ![WIGGLE night](https://github.com/charbj/wiggle/blob/main/screengrabs/wiggle.png)